COVID-19 Information for Staff

 How do I record my attendance?

-How do I know my leave balance?
+How do I know my leave balances?

 New process for digital signatures and electronic submission of accounts payable documents